IshikaMittal26/Sampling-Assignment/README.md

 We employed the following 5 sampling techniques:

-Random Under Sampler (Designated as Sampling1)
+1.Random Under Sampler (Designated as Sampling1)
-Random Over Sampler (Designated as Sampling2)
+2.Random Over Sampler (Designated as Sampling2)
-TOMEK links (Designated as Sampling4)
+3.TOMEK links (Designated as Sampling4)
-SMOTE (Designated as Sampling3)
+4.SMOTE (Designated as Sampling3)
-Near Miss (Designated as Sampling5)
+5.Near Miss (Designated as Sampling5)

 The Sample size was calculates using the following formula: n = Z^2(p(1 – p)/m^2) where: n = sample size Z = z-value (for 98% confidence interval, Z = 4) p = proportion of the minority class (taken as 0.5 for a balanced dataset) m = margin of error (taken as 0.1 for a sample size of 1000)

 Following 5 models were applied on the sampled dataset:

-Decision Tree Classifier (Designated as M1)
+1.Decision Tree Classifier (Designated as M1)
-Random Forest Classifier (Designated as M2)
+2.Random Forest Classifier (Designated as M2)
-KMeans (Designated as M3)
+3.KMeans (Designated as M3)
-Support Vector Classifier (SVC) (Designated as M4) Extra Tree Classifier (Designated as M5)
+4.Support Vector Classifier (SVC) (Designated as M4) 5.Extra Tree Classifier (Designated as M5)
 Upon executing the code, we obtained the following results.
 The table cells represent the accuracy of each applied model using the corresponding sampling technique.

 # Output